 However, just as how the home buying process in existing homes goes, there are certain things buyers must do if they want a new construction home.
 Here are some tips to help you throughout the process:

 1. Weigh Out the Pros and Cons

 The best way to figure out if a new construction home is the best route for you is to analyze first its pros and cons and whether it is going to suit your lifestyle.
 Do your research and ask yourself a few questions.
 Some of the pros and cons of new construction homes are:

-New homes often come with modern design elements and lifestyle upgrades, such as open floor plans, open kitchen, etc.
+- New homes often come with modern design elements and lifestyle upgrades, such as open floor plans, an open kitchen, etc.

 Find a top local real estate agent who can best represent you and your interests during your home search and the home building process.
 Be sure that it’s someone who has experience in new construction and regularly deals with builders, but isn’t affiliated with the builder.
 Find a trusted agent even before visiting a builder’s home construction site.
 Many model homes are represented by a real estate agent who has a relationship with the builder, and many builders won’t allow you to hire your own agent once you already visited their sales office without representation.
 Seeking the help of a knowledgeable professional who regularly deals with builders and knows the local communities by heart will save you time and money.
 Besides, it will cost you nothing as a buyer to be represented by an agent since it is typically the seller who pays for the commission.
 Many builders are also happy to work with agents, so it can be a win-win situation.